Review of Roll Dice, Build Character, a tabletop RPG guide for parents

 What is Roll Dice, Build Character about?

-Roll Dice, Build Character discusses the pros and cons of introducing tabletop role playing games (TTRPG’s) to you kids.
+Roll Dice, Build Character discusses the pros and cons of introducing tabletop RPGs to your kids.
 It breaks down the benefits, from creativity and teamwork to learning broader concepts about the world and life, and it talks about some of the concerns parents may have, including time management and religious conflicts.
-This book gives a solid description of the game for anyone new to running TTRPG’s with kids and provides tips from the author’s experience that can help you get off to a great start.
-It also touches on some of the harder topics that have been associated with TTRPG’s (race, social structures, etc.) and how to address them or redirect players into a positive learning experience.
+This book gives a solid description of tabletop roleplaying games for anyone new to running them with kids and provides tips from the author’s experience that can help you get off to a great start.
+It also touches on some of the harder topics that have been associated with tabletop RPGs (race, social structures, etc.) and how to address them or direct players into a positive learning experience.

-The discussion was great and covered a lot of major points about running TTRPG’s with kids, but I also particularly enjoyed the section about the history of TTRPG’s.
-It was interesting to get the historical layout, from HG Wells to Critical Role, with key points in the author’s TTRPG journey inserted.
+The discussion was great and covered a lot of major points about running tabletop RPGs with kids, but I also particularly enjoyed the section about the history of tabletop gaming.
+It was interesting to get the historical layout, from HG Wells to Critical Role, with key points in the author’s tabletop RPG journey inserted.
 It showed how things grew into what they are today and also gave a grounded view of the author’s experience.

 I also enjoyed the excerpts from the game with the author’s children.
 These excerpts were from an actual game and gave examples of what was being discussed.
 So many times, discussion style books and articles will only talk about a subject and never give an act ual example.
 Having one with a solid amount of sample material was refreshing and helped to close the loop on the discussion.
-I feel like this also helps those who learn better by example or by doing than by just taking in written information or a set of facts – it taps into a core learning method that not everyone pays attention to in writing.
+I feel like this also helps those who learn better by example or by doing than by just taking in written information or a set of facts – it taps into a core learning method that not everyone integrates into their writing.

-I feel that Roll Dice, Build Character would be great for anyone who is conflicted about starting TTRPG’s with their children, especially if they have religious related concerns.
-It would also be a good read for getting tips to start playing TTRPG’s with kids (the last section has a lot of advice for helping engage kids in the game).
+I feel that Roll Dice, Build Character would be great for anyone who is questioning about whether or not to start playing tabletop RPGs with their children, especially if they have religious related concerns.
+It would also be a good read for getting tips to for your game sessions (the last section has a lot of advice for helping engage kids in the game).

-This can also be a tool for helping those experienced in running TTRPG’s with kids to convince other parents who are hesitant to allow their children to play.
-Sometimes, it can be hard to persuade another parent to let their kids join your table if the parent doesn’t know anything about the game – this book would be a great resource to share with them and get them up to speed on the basics.
+This can also be a tool for helping those experienced in running tabletop RPGs with kids to convince other parents who are hesitant to allow their children to play.
+Sometimes, it can be hard to persuade another parent to let their kids join your table if the parent doesn’t know anything about the game – this book would be a great resource to share with them and get them up to speed.

-Roll Dice, Build Character was a thoughtful discourse about bringing children into TTRPG’s, and I enjoyed reading another parent’s perspective, especially since it tapped into introducing older kids.
-I feel that this is an excellent tool for easing parents into playing TTRPG’s with their kids, and can really help with improving your gaming skills.
+Roll Dice, Build Character was a thoughtful discourse about bringing children into tabletop RPGs, and I enjoyed reading another parent’s perspective, especially since it tapped into introducing older kids.
+I feel that this is an excellent tool for easing parents into playing tabletop RPGs with their kids, and can really help with improving your gaming skills.
 It was an enjoyable read, and I hope you can check it out!

 You can find a copy of Roll Dice, Build Character by Mark Hansen here on Amazon!